NOAA-GFDL/FMScoupler/CONTRIBUTING.md

 ## High Bar for Contribution

-Because the FMScoupler is used by all of the models and all of the model components at GFDL, updates face more scrutiny and require more justification and testing.
+Because the FMScoupler is used by all of the models and all of the model components at GFDL, updates face enhanced scrutiny and require enhanced justification and testing.
 The additional step of setting up a meeting with Modeling Systems Division (MSD) is required for all updates to ensure that the updates are required at the coupler level.
 MSD will reject updates that should/could be made in a component model.

 Table of Contents